RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/04-WebHook - Day 2.md

 ## Challenge 4: Implement WebHook

 In this challenge you will dive deeper in webhook implementation.
-You will add a new functionality to notify you in case if the subscriber will cancel the subscription from the Azure portal.
-It will be done through adding this functionality to the WebHook.
+You will deploy separate project to demonstrate how webhook can be implemented outside of demo project.

 ### Pre-requisites

-You have to have the dotnet and PowerShell installed.
-Visual Studio is optional.
-You have to have a deployed customer portal form saas accelerator.
+To be able to run the solution you will need to have [.NET Core 6](https://dot.net) installed and appropriate local development environments setup.
+More [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
+[Visual Studio](https://visualstudio.com) is _optional_, but recommended.

+If you are on Windows, [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) is already installed.
+You can follow along as well in other platforms, but you will need to have [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) installed to use below instructions.

 ### What is the WebHook and what we can and should implement there